droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 If you're like me, your first exposure to inheritance was a bit of mess.
 Maybe you couldn't quite get a handle on the syntax.
 Or maybe you were able to make it work on the class project and pass the exam, but couldn't quite figure out where you would ever use this in the real world.
 And then once that introductory course was over, you probably packed inheritance back up into your mental toolbox and didn't use it again for a long time.

 The fact is, inheritance is complicated.
 It's hard to use correctly, even for experienced engineers - it took me several years in industry before I felt like I had a good handle on the subject.
-Yet inheritance is a tool with first-class support in most modern languages, and which is taught to many novice programmers within their first six months of programming.
+Yet inheritance is a tool with first-class support in most modern languages, and which is taught to many novice programmers almost immediately.

-In this blog post I'll dive into why teaching inheritance is hard, why current methods don't work, and what Ada Developers Academy is doing to try and address this problem.
+In this blog post I'll dive into why teaching inheritance is hard, some of the problems with current methods, and what Ada Developers Academy is doing to try and address this problem.

 ## Do We Need Inheritance?